 Talmudical Yeshiva is a private Jewish college.
 It is a very small school with an enrollment of 123 undergraduates.
 It is restrictive in its programs, only offering a degree in Talmudic and Rabbinical Studies.
 Fully 47% of the school’s undergraduates go on to achieve their degrees.

-Pierce is a small private college with the lowest average cost on our list.
+Peirce is a small private college with the lowest average cost on our list.
 Business is the largest major here.
 Other popular programs are information technology and paralegal studies.
-Pierce generously offers aid to 100% of its undergraduate student base.
+Peirce generously offers aid to 100% of its undergraduate student base.

-This private Catholic university is home to 1,562 undergrads.
+This private Catholic university is home to 2,134 full- and part-time undergraduate students.
 Popular majors at Holy Family include nursing, psychology, business, and criminal justice.
-With a 60% graduation rate, students go on to jobs with good earning power: Their average starting salary is over $40,000 per year.
+With a 58% graduation rate, students go on to jobs with good earning power: Their average starting salary is $42,000 per year.

 Bloomsburg University is a medium-sized public university in central-eastern Pennsylvania.
 Admission is somewhat competitive, with 77% of applicants accepted for undergraduate courses.
 Popular majors include business, criminal justice, and psychology.
 Over 95% of graduating students are employed after two years after receiving their degree.

-Located in the greater Philadelphia area, this public university has a strong commitment to the education of black Americans.
+Located in the greater Philadelphia area, this public university has a strong commitment to its roots as the nation’s first degree-granting Historically Black College and University (HBCU) and as a liberal arts institution.
 With an enrollment of under 2,000 undergraduates, Lincoln offers degrees in a wide variety of social sciences, business, media, and health-related sciences.
 Admission is competitive.

 East Stroudsburg is a mid-sized public university near the Delaware Water Gap in eastern Pennsylvania.
 Some of the most popular degree programs are business, criminal justice, and psychology.
 Over 90% of students receive some form of financial aid.

-This public small school has the lowest tuition among the five campuses of the University of Pittsburg, making it an outstanding value.
+This public small school has the lowest tuition among the five campuses of the University of Pittsburgh, making it an outstanding value.
 It has a very low faculty to student ratio of 1:7.
-Most students pursue a degree in health-related fields as well as business and psychology.
+Students at the school can study to become registered nurses.
 Also instructive, 95% of graduates are employed within half a year after graduation.
+As of Fall 2020 they have 23 full-time students, 10 part-time students, 29 full-time faculty and staff, 3 part-time faculty and staff, 26.3 total students full-time equivalent enrollment (FTE), and 30 total faculty and staff FTE.

 Popular majors at Penn State – Wilkes Barre include business, criminal justice, engineering, and nursing.
 The school’s small size makes for a friendly campus and plenty of student-professor interaction.
 The median earning of its students six years after graduation is $50,100.